Robert Pringle has pursued a career as an economics author, editor and commentator, specializing in money, banking and capital markets.

 From 1979 to 1986 he was the first executive director of the Group of 30, an influential think tank based at the time in the World Trade Centre, New York (it has since moved to Washington, DC).
 For the G30, Robert co-authored pioneering studies of the foreign exchange and interbank markets, and on IMF borrowing from the private markets, and the emerging profession of official reserve management.

 His books and monographs include “Banking in Britain”, “The Growth Merchants” (a polemic on the monetary policies pursued by the UK in the 1970s), and “The Contemporary Relevance of David Hume” a study of the Scottish philosopher.
-With co-author Marjorie Deane, he wrote “The Central Banks” (Hamish Hamilton, 1994), with a foreword by Paul Volcker, former chairman of the Federal Reserve.
+With co-author Marjorie Deane, he wrote “The Central Banks” (Hamish Hamilton, 1994), with a foreword by the late Paul Volcker, former chairman of the Federal Reserve.
+He has recently published “The Power of Money: How Ideas about Money Shaped the Modern World” (Palgrave Macmillan 2019).
+For a Review, see here.

-At Central Banking (now part of Incisive Media) he represents the company at conferences around the world, and knows personally many of the leading financial statesmen, central bank governors and ministers of finance.
+At Central Banking (now part of Infopro Digital) he represents the company at conferences around the world and keeps in touch with many of the leading financial statesmen, central bank governors and ministers of finance.